ManimCommunity/manim/docs/source/contributing.rst

 Contributing
 ############

 Thank you for your interest in contributing to Manim!
-However, you have decided to contribute or interact with the community, please always be civil and respect other members of the community.
+However you have decided to contribute or interact with the community, please always be civil and respect other members of the community.
 If you haven't read our :doc:`code of conduct<conduct>`, do so here.
 Manim is Free and Open Source Software (FOSS) for mathematical